Reloaded-Project/Reloaded-III/docs/Server/Storage/Games/About.md

 For games which a user added before it had an entry in the [Community Repository][community-repository].

 This value will be autopopulated based on configurations within a future version of [Reloaded.Community][reloaded-community].

+### Name

+!!! info "A user friendly name for the game."

+This can be populated from the following sources (in order of preference):

+- Game Store Name
+- Friendly Name embedded in executable.
+- The game's executable name.

+The user can overwrite the name if they wish.

 ## Game Versioning Strategy